Whittier, California: City government

 Whittier uses a council–manager form of government.
-Until 2014, all five city council members were elected at-large with the mayor being elected by the council.
-Following the 2016 elections, four members of the city council were elected in districts to four-year terms, whereas the mayor is directly elected to two-year terms.
+Until 2014, all five city council members were elected at-large, with the mayor being elected by the council.
+Following the 2016 elections, four city council members were elected to four-year terms in districts, whereas the mayor was directly elected to two-year terms.
 The council also appoints a city manager.

 The current mayor of Whittier is Joe Vinatieri.
-The city council is currently made up of Fernando Dutra, Octavio Martinez, Cathy Warner, and mayor pro tempore Jessica Martinez.
-Brian Saeki is currently serving as the city manager, with Shannon DeLong as the assistant city manager.
+The city council is currently made up of Fernando Dutra, Mary Ann Pacheco, Cathy Warner, and mayor pro tempore Octavio Martinez.
+Conal McNamara is serving as the city manager and Shannon DeLong as the assistant city manager.